bufbuild-ru/docs/docs/configuration/v1beta1/lint-rules/index.md

                     └── baz_service.proto // package foo.bar.baz.v1
 ```

-`protoc` doesn't enforce file structure in any way, however you're like to have a rough time with many Protobuf plugins across various languages if you don't do this.This also has the effect of allowing imports to self-document their package, for example you know that the import `foo/bar/bat/v1/bat.proto` has types in the package `foo.bar.bat.v1`.There is no downside to maintaining this structure, and in fact many languages explicitly or effectively enforce such a file structure (for example, Go and Java).
+`protoc` doesn't enforce file structure in any way, however you're like to have a rough time with many Protobuf plugins across various languages if you don't do this.

+This also has the effect of allowing imports to self-document their package, for example you know that the import `foo/bar/bat/v1/bat.proto` has types in the package `foo.bar.bat.v1`.

+There is no downside to maintaining this structure, and in fact many languages explicitly or effectively enforce such a file structure (for example, Go and Java).

 #### `PACKAGE_AFFINITY`

-Buf doesn't lint file option values, but it's important to make sure that certain file option values are consistent across all files in a given Protobuf package if you do use them.The `PACKAGE_AFFINITY` category includes these rules:
+Buf doesn't lint file option values, but it's important to make sure that certain file option values are consistent across all files in a given Protobuf package if you do use them.

+The `PACKAGE_AFFINITY` category includes these rules:

 - `PACKAGE_SAME_CSHARP_NAMESPACE` checks that all files with a given package have the same value for the `csharp_namespace` option.
 - `PACKAGE_SAME_GO_PACKAGE` checks that all files with a given package have the same value for the `go_package` option.